Updated 12th January 2026

 Red wine health benefits

-Many of the benefits attributed to red wine are due to its high levels and wide variety of antioxidants called polyphenols.
+Many of the benefits attributed to red wine are thought to be due to its high levels and wide variety of antioxidants called polyphenols.

-However, it’s important to know that a lot of the research looking into this is in early stages and involves studies with animals rather than people.
+However, a lot of the research investigating the benefits of these bioactives is in its early stages and often involves animal models rather than humans.

 Two types of polyphenols found in red wine are catechins and epicatechins.
-Not only do they contribute to the bitter aspects of red wine’s flavor, but research also suggests that they can reverse skin damage caused by UV exposure.
+They contribute to the bitter aspects of red wine’s flavor, but research also suggests that they might reverse skin damage caused by UV exposure.

 Resveratrol is another polyphenol common in red wine.
 Animal and cell model studies suggest it may have the potential to reduce the growth of cancer cells.

-Other potential benefits of drinking red wine are:
+Other suggested benefits of drinking red wine include:

 Scientists have linked the bacteria that live in your gut to how well your body breaks down food, your immune system health, and even your brain function.